Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna was a settler, a herbologist, and a woodcarver.
 Once a week, after laundry day, she sets up her selling-stand and sells any carvings she has made for sale.

 ## Appearance
 Rúna has long, mid-back-length, light brown hair that is wavy and flows freely.
-She has a sweet face, which is slightly round, although her jawline looks mature already.
-She has green, almond-shaped eyes that are somewhat downturned at the ends and slightly wide-set, a straight nose, and barely any freckles scattered across her face.
+She has a sweet face, bearing green, almond-shaped eyes that are somewhat downturned at the ends and slightly wide-set, a straight nose, and barely any freckles scattered across her face.
 She has fair skin that has a slight red hue, an athletic and curvaceous build slightly broadened over laborious work, and her height is 5'4".

 When Rúna is outside in a cold place, she tends to wear a dark yellow woollen cloak with a slightly frayed edge, held in place by a bronze double brooch with a chain.